 This would actually also be a great opportunity to practice gratitude.
 Notice things that you haven’t before, and see if you can find gratitude in that experience.
 Maybe it’s the warmth of the sun shining on your face as you take a walk down your favorite path.
 Maybe, a squirrel enjoying a little treat that she just found, or a budding flower in the middle of a really cold day.

-- Therapy can help.
+- Anxiety and depression therapy can help.
 Despite how difficult it can be to articulate what you’re feeling, depression is very real and can be very painful.
 Working with a therapist to explore and process what you’ve been going through is a good start to overcoming your depression.
 A trained professional can hold the emotional space for you as you go through the healing space and time that you need.